min2ha/ukwa-site/content/target/51525/index.en.md

   "date": "2017-03-30T09:00:00",
   "open_access": false,
   "target_url": "https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/604079/Prime_Ministers_letter_to_European_Council_President_Donald_Tusk.pdf",
-  "description": "The Government of the United Kingdom wants to agree a deep\r\nand special partnership between the UK and the EU, taking in both economic\r\nand security cooperation.
-It will be a challenge to reach such a comprehensive\r\nagreement within the two-year period set out for withdrawal discussions in the\r\nTreaty.
+  "description": "The Government of the United Kingdom wants to agree a deep\nand special partnership between the UK and the EU, taking in both economic\nand security cooperation.
+It will be a challenge to reach such a comprehensive\nagreement within the two-year period set out for withdrawal discussions in the\nTreaty.
 But the UK government  believes it is necessary to agree the terms of our future partnership alongside those of our withdrawal from the EU.", "end_date": "2017-04-05T00:00:00Z",
   "title": "Prime Minister's Office:  Prime Minister\u2019s letter to Donald Tusk triggering Article 50", "record_id": "20170330T090000/crZMJ9zfGnrhNVf6IgyoMA==",